 Many defendants are capable of representing themselves at an arraignment.
-They can plead not guilty and even ask the judge to reduce bail.
+They can plead "not guilty" and even ask the judge to reduce bail.
 During the interval between the arraignment and the next court appearance (rarely less than two weeks and often longer), the defendant can decide whether to hire a lawyer for post-arraignment proceedings.

 Representing Yourself While Still in Jail

-Missing a Good Deal--and Lower Bail
+Missing a Good Deal—and Lower Bail

 Nevertheless, it’s not a good idea for most defendants to go it alone at the arraignment.
 For example, if a technical defect exists in the prosecution’s case, the defendant may have the right to raise the defect only prior to entering a plea.
 Also, a particular prosecutor’s office may have a policy of offering the best deals to defendants who plead guilty (or no contest) at their arraignments.
 Defendants who intend at some point to plead guilty but are unaware of such a policy may suffer a harsher punishment by putting off the guilty plea until after the arraignment.
 Finally, arraignment judges are more likely to lower bail when defendants have legal representation.
-Thus, most defendants considering self-representation should postpone the arraignment by asking the judge for a continuance, and then consult with a criminal defense lawyer before deciding to self-represent.
+Thus, most defendants considering self-representation who don't yet have legal counsel should try to postpone the arraignment by asking the judge for a continuance, and then consult with a criminal defense lawyer before deciding to self-represent.

-Bailed-out Defendants: Lowering Bail
+Bailed-Out Defendants: Lowering Bail